IntelliTect/Coalesce/docs/modeling/model-components/attributes/client-validation.md

 These propagate to the client as validations in TypeScript via generated [Metadata](/stacks/vue/layers/metadata.md) and [ViewModel rules](/stacks/vue/layers/viewmodels.md) (for Vue) or [Knockout-Validation](https://github.com/Knockout-Contrib/Knockout-Validation/) rules (for Knockout).
 For both stacks, any failing validation rules prevent saves from going to the server.

 ::: warning
 This attribute controls client-side validation only.
-To perform server-side validation, create a custom [Behaviors](/modeling/model-components/behaviors.md) for your types.
+To perform server-side validation, create a custom [Behaviors class](/modeling/model-components/behaviors.md) for your types.
 :::

 [[toc]]